Brigham and Women's Hospital Neonatal Intensive Care Unit

 查看所有奖项

 The Neonatal Intensive Care Unit (NICU) at Brigham and Women’s Hospital (BWH) is the largest in Massachusetts, caring for approximately 3,600 infants annually.
-Such demand and volume made it one of the most densely populated NICUs in the country, but it’s crowded open-bay ward prevented privacy, hindered family involvement, and exposed infants to a greater risk of infection.
+Such demand and volume made it one of the most densely populated NICUs in the country, but its crowded open-bay ward prevented privacy, hindered family involvement, and exposed infants to a greater risk of infection.

 Over the past few decades, following the trend of all inpatient design, NICUs have moved toward single-family rooms.
 These single-family rooms provided an exclusive space for the baby to acclimate to its new world with greater family involvement.
 Our team had begun the planning process to convert Brigham’s 25-year-old, open-bay ward to this current standard of care.